rzzzwilson/Random-Stuff/reddit_replies/shallow_deep_copy/README.rst

 After the line `y = x` the variable `y` contains the **same reference** that `x` contains, so `y` contains a reference to the same object that `x` refers to: [1, [2, 3]].
 So when we print `x` and `y` we see the same result.
+We call this 'aliasing'.
+The `y` variable aliases the `x` variable.

 We can show that `x` and `y` refer to the same object by using the `id()` builtin function::

     id(object)

-    Returns the “identity” of an object.
+    Returns the "identity" of an object.
 This is an integer which is guaranteed to be unique and constant for this object during its lifetime.
 Two objects with non-overlapping lifetimes may have the same id() value.